What Is A Mortgage Loan Term, And Which Option Is Best For You?

 Loan Term Definition

 “Loan term” is defined most narrowly as the duration of a loan, or the total amount of time it will take a borrower to pay off the loan when making their regularly scheduled payments.
 When you take out a mortgage, you and your lender will agree on the length of the repayment period.
-Your loan term will not only determine how long you have to pay off your loan, it’ll impact your monthly payment amount and the total amount of interest you pay over the life of the loan.

-Types Of Mortgage Loan-Term Lengths
+Types Of Mortgage Loan Term Lengths

 Short-Term Mortgage Loans

-Short-term mortgage loans are popular because they allow homeowners to pay off their home loans in less time.
-However, because the loan balance doesn’t take as long to pay off, monthly payments on short-term loans are significantly higher than they would be for the same loan amount spread over a longer term.
-A home loan with a term of less than 10 years is typically considered a short-term mortgage.
+However, because the loan balance is split over fewer months, the payments on short-term loans are significantly higher than they would be for the same loan amount spread over a longer term.

 Long-Term Mortgage Loans